sbuzzard/remotely/docs/src/main/tut/index.md

 * `startServer`: Calling `env.serve(...)` returns A Task that when run will start the server, binding the process to the specified address.

-* `shutdown`: Calling `startServer.run` returns a new Task can be later used to shutdown the server, if necessary.
+* `shutdown`: Calling `startServer.unsafeRun` returns a new Task can be later used to shutdown the server, if necessary.

 The client on the other hand is similar:

 ```
 package oncue.svc.example

-import scalaz.concurrent.Task
+import java.util.Task
 import java.net.InetSocketAddress
 import remotely._, codecs._, transport.netty._